Cybersnake223/Hypr/README.md

 # LICENSE

-This Project is licensed under MIT License - see LICENSE fir more details.
+This Project is licensed under MIT License - see LICENSE for more details.